aldelar/azureml-v2-pipeline/README.md

 This is an Azure ML CLIv2 template project demonstrating a very simple pipeline with inputs/outputs connected to a datalake.

 We here have a simple pipeline with 2 steps:
-- data-engineering, grabs data from a raw_data.csv file (this needs to be setup in your Azure ML environment, in a storage account container (recommending DataLake Gen2)), and defined as a datastore in AML (datastore named 'datalake' here in this example)
+- data-engineering, grabs data from a raw_data.csv file (this needs to be setup in your Azure ML environment, in a storage account container (recommending DataLake Gen2)), and defined as a datastore in AML (datastore named 'workspaceblobstore' here in this example, which is created by default in your AML workspace)
 - training: sources data from the output of the data-engineering step, would in real life train a model, then perform predictions, and save these predictions to an output folder in the datalake

 ![pipeline](doc/pipeline.png)